encetroc/waypok-pos-v2/README.md

 pnpm add -D mysql2
 ```

-2. create a planetscale account and create a dev branch
+2. (db setup) create a planetscale account and create a dev branch

 3. add env vars for planetscale